phetsims/fourier-making-waves/doc/implementation-notes.md

 ## PhET-iO

 While version 1.0 of this simulation was not released with PhET-iO support, the implementation does have a significant amount of PhET-iO instrumentation.
-More importantly, the future needs of PhET-iO heavily influenced the implementation.
+The future needs of PhET-iO heavily influenced the implementation.
 Most significantly, we avoided "dynamic elements" where possible, and instead favored a "static elements" approach.
 See GitHub issue [#6](https://github.com/phetsims/fourier-making-waves/issues/6) for more details.

 ## A11y

 This simulation implements some aspects of a11y.

-Keyboard navigation is implemented, and there are a couple of things to look for:
+Keyboard navigation is implemented, and here's how to identify related code:

 * option `pdomOrder` specifies traversal order, the order that UI elements are visited as you press the Tab key.
 * `KeyboardDragListener`, along with options `tagName` and `focusable`, adds keyboard-based dragging to sim-specific UI